Key Takeaways:

 Beyond what you eat: additional NAFLD causes

-It is easy to get a picture in your mind that fatty liver develops only in fat people that drink Big Gulps.
+It is easy to get a picture in your mind that fatty liver develops only in fat people who drink Big Gulps.
 Diet is important, of course, in fatty liver disease.
 But it isn’t all about what you eat.
 And while obesity is a risk factor for fatty liver, lean people can also develop the condition.[ref]

 A recent study of NAFLD patients showed that 19% were lean, 52% were overweight, and 29% were obese.[ref]
 Considering that over 2/3 of adults in the US fall into the overweight or obese category, the percentages given aren’t that far off the normal distribution.
 So it is a mistake to think that being average weight prevents all cases of NAFLD.